armaan-pathan/fsds-genai-2025/07_Machine_Learning/02_Classification/README.md

 * K-Nearest Neighbors (KNN) is a simple distance-based algorithm where predictions depend on the majority class of neighbors.
 * The choice of k-value impacts performance (small k → overfitting, large k → underfitting).
 * Feature scaling is critical for KNN: accuracy improved from 0.78 (unscaled) to 0.93 (scaled).
+* **SVM** is powerful in high-dimensional spaces, requires scaling, and benefits from kernel functions.
+* **Naive Bayes** is fast, works well with independence assumptions, but preprocessing choices matter.
+* **Decision Trees** are interpretable, do not require scaling, and must be pruned to avoid overfitting.

 ---